 Living Room.
 DET608 Moss Cottage.
 Artwork by James Haunt

-Jones is transitioning from fashion design to interior design, testing her skills on this recent renovation.
-Armed with years of design expertise in the fashion design field by creating a highly successful clothing company in the tough Los Angeles market, Jones is continuing to display her design expertise with this residential project.
+La Barrie is transitioning from fashion design to interior design, testing her skills on this recent renovation.
+Armed with years of design expertise in the fashion design field by creating a highly successful clothing company in the tough Los Angeles market, she is continuing to display her design expertise with this residential project.

-Dunn-Edwards partnered with Jones on this project, showcasing the use of 2020 trends colors from “The Silk Road,” to see how she was able to weave the trends story into her design.
+Dunn-Edwards partnered with La Barrie on this project, showcasing the use of 2020 trends colors from “The Silk Road,” to see how she was able to weave the trends story into her design.
 We recently sat down with

 Please describe your company Dimepiece LA — your start in fashion design and the company highlights over time: